 In 1966, the Chicago Mercantile Exchange introduced the futures contract on Lean Hogs, providing a way to engage in price discovery for the lean hog marketplace.
 Lean Hogs futures provide a way to effectively manage the price risk that merchandisers, producers, processors and others have related to the purchase or sale of lean hogs.
 In addition, traders can take advantage of the arbitrage and spread opportunities with other related meats and grains.

 The Daily Price limit is $.03 per pound above or below the previous day’s settlement price.
-For example, the Daily Price Limit to the upside for the Thursday, August 16 trading session would be 72.600.
+For example, the Daily Price Limit to the upside for the Thursday, August 16 trading session is 78.600.
+The daily limit price is $0.060 if the market once again closes at the limit.

 The futures contract month listings are February (G), April (J), May, (K), June (M), July (N), August (Q), October (V), and December (Z).

-The futures contract’s Last Trading Date (LTD) is the tenth business day of the contract month at 12:00 PM CT.
-The October 2012 Live Cattle futures contract LTD is October 12, 2012 for example.
+The futures contract’s Last Trading Day (LTD) is the tenth business day of the contract month at 12:00 PM CT.
+The October 2012 Lean Hogs futures contract LTD is October 12, 2012 for example.
 There is no First Notice Day (FND) for Lean Hogs.
 Lean Hogs are cash settled at expiration.

 Visit our Markets section for additional contract specifications and market information regarding the Lean Hogs futures market.